HFSSAutoConfiguration#

 ref_desstr

-Reference designator of the component to which the solder-ball definition applies (e.g. "U1").
+Reference designator of the component to which the solder ball definition applies (e.g., "U1").

-diameterstr | float | None, optional
+diameterstr or float or None, optional

-mid_diameterstr | float | None, optional
+mid_diameterstr or float or None, optional

 Middle diameter required only for spheroid shapes.
 Ignored for all other geometries.
+The default is None.

-heightstr | float | None, optional
+heightstr or float or None, optional

 Returns: